-- Fix networking issues first. - Make your overall system configuration as simple as possible complexity makes high availability harder to achieve. - Use redundancy in your system components to avoid single points of failure. - · Perform regular and frequent system backups. - Configure and test the standard services (like DMF) in normal mode before making them highly available doing so will make problems easier to diagnose.
+- Fix networking issues first. - Make your overall system configuration as simple as possible complexity makes high availability harder to achieve. - Use redundancy in your system components to avoid single points of failure. - Perform regular and frequent system backups. - Configure and test the standard services (like DMF) in normal mode before making them highly available doing so will make problems easier to diagnose.

 Configure and test the base HA cluster before adding the SGI resource group and resource primitives.
-To do these things, review Chapter 4, "Outline of the Configuration Procedure", and then follow the detailed example steps in the remainder of the guide, as appropriate for your site. - Set the appropriate passwords for the HAE GUI (crm_gui).
-You can log in to the GUI with any user ID that has access to the haclient group, but you must know the password for the user ID.
-By default, the GUI uses the hacluster user ID.
+To do these things, review Chapter 4, "Outline of the Configuration Procedure", and then follow the detailed example steps in the remainder of the guide, as appropriate for your site.

+Prepare to Use the GUI